 3. Package Sealing

-Every open edge should be sealed properly to make sure that the product is protected until it reaches the fulfilment center and the customer.
-A staple is not permitted as a method of sealing, but is allowed on the manufacturer’s glue joint.
+Every open edge should be sealed properly to make sure that the product is protected until it reaches the fulfillment center and the customer.
+A staple is not permitted as a method of sealing but is allowed on the manufacturer’s glue joint.

 4. Identification Labeling & Package Printing

 Package labeling and markings should include clear contents as well as communicate handling instructions.
 Every certified package should also follow carton marking and labeling requirements written in the Shipment Prep & Transportation Manual.